 dative (adj., n.)

+The notion is of the case that belongs to giving or commanding.
 Typically the case of the indirect object, but sometimes also denoting "motion toward."
 In old Germanic languages, the "fourth case," catch-all for Indo-European dative, ablative, locative, and other cases.
 In law, "that may be disposed of at pleasure," from 1530s.